Specify these options in zope.conf, as parameters for the

 Set to 0 to disable the in-memory cache.
 (This is not recommended.)

 This option configures the maximum size of an object’s pickle (in bytes) that can qualify for the “local” cache.
 The size is measured after compression.
-Larger objects can still qualify for memcache.
+Larger objects can still qualify for the remote cache.

 The default is 16384 (1 << 14) bytes.